-Besides notifications via email and SMS/text messages, you can receive push notifications when high severity incidents activate.
+Besides notifications via email and SMS/text messages, you can receive push notifications when high severity alarms activate.

 What are push notifications?

 Push notifications are messages sent directly to you via your browser or via the app.
-These messages can be received on either desktop or mobile devices.
+These messages can be received on either a computer or a mobile device.

 You do not need to have the browser open to receive push notifications.
-On desktop, they appear as alerts in either the top right or bottom right-hand corner of the screen.
+On a computer, they appear as alerts in either the top right or bottom right-hand corner of the screen.
 On mobile devices, push notifications via the browser look virtually the same as push notifications sent from apps.

 How to receive push notifications?